peter88213/yW2OO/docs/help.md

 -   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
 -   Gobal variables and project variables are not resolved.
 -   Chapters and scenes can neither be rearranged nor deleted.
--   You can split scenes by inserting headings or a scene divider:
+-   With *Writer*, you can split scenes by inserting headings or a scene divider:
-    -  *Heading 1* --› New chapter title (beginning a new section).
+    -  *Heading 1* → New part title.
+Optionally, you can add a description, separated by `|`.
-    -  *Heading 2* --› New chapter title.
+    -  *Heading 2* → New chapter title.
+Optionally, you can add a description, separated by `|`.
-    -  `###` --› Scene divider.
-Optionally, you can also append the scene title to the scene divider.
+    -  `###` → Scene divider.
+Optionally, you can append the scene title to the scene divider.
+You can also add a description, separated by `|`.
+    - **Note:** Export documents with split scenes from *Writer* to yw7 not more than once.

 [Top of page](#top)